GamePulseStudio/gamepulse-sdk/SECURITY.md

 ## Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability in the GameAlytics SDK, please report it responsibly.
+If you discover a security vulnerability in the GamePulse SDK, please report it responsibly.

 ### How to Report